-If the SENCo and Head Teacher feel that they have put considerable extra support in place and your child is making limited or no progress, we may consider giving your child extra group or individual support.
+If the SENCo and Head Teacher feel that they have put lots of extra support in place and it is not helping your child to make progress, we may consider giving your child extra group or individual support.
 The amount of support that they receive would be different for every child depending on their specific needs and how much progress they have made.
-Normally a child would have accessed a considerable amount of Outside Agency support before we would decide to provide enhanced adult support.
-We would discuss any enhanced adult support with you at review meetings so that we can ask for advice from the professionals involved.
+Normally a child would have lots of Outside Agency support before we would decide to provide extra adult support.
+We would discuss any extra adult support with you at review meetings so that we can ask for advice from the professionals involved.